sarah-due/Personal_Project/README.md

 - If I don't feel like baking my recipe, I can find the closest bakery to me to go buy something instead!

 - I can use a search bar to look for recipes.

+- I can upload my own photos of my recipe when I submit it.

+- I can browse recipes based on GF/DF/Vegan tags.